 Semiconductor quantum dots are excellent single-photon sources, providing triggered single-photon emission at a high rate and with high spectral purity.
 Independently, atomic ensembles have emerged as one of the best quantum memories for single photons, providing high efficiency storage and long memory lifetimes.
 In this project, we aim at combining these systems for the first time, using a new type of quantum dot that emits photons at a wavelength compatible with Rubidium atoms, and a Rubidium quantum memory that is sufficiently broadband to accept these photons.
 The memory will be used to store and retrieve quantum dot single photons, realizing a quantum interface between these disparate physical systems.
 This will form the basis for experiments on hybrid entanglement and quantum networks.

 This project is a close collaboration with the Warburton group (also at University of Basel).
 So far, we observed transform-limited single photons from GaAs quantum dots at the wavelength of the rubidium D2-line and demonstrated tuning of their temporal shape.
-Moreover, we implemented a broadband rubidium quantum memory with sufficiently low noise to store single photons.
+Moreover, we implemented a broadband quantum memory in hot rubidium vapour and used it to store and retrieve single photons from a downconversion source.

 Microwave field imaging

 Integrated microwave circuits are an essential element of modern communication technology.
 For function and failure analysis of such devices, a well-calibrated method for microwave field imaging is needed.
 In this project, we use atoms for high-resolution imaging of microwave fields near integrated circuits.
 By recording Rabi oscillations on microwave transitions with a camera, we obtain an intrinsically calibrated image of the microwave field distribution.
-Further applications of our technique include the characterization of atomic clocks and the study of atomic diffusion and atom-wall collisions in vapor cells.
+Further applications of our technique include the characterization of atomic clocks, the study of atomic diffusion and atom-wall collisions in vapor cells, and the operation as an atomic spectrum analyzer.